kopp/AmigomatedDriving/README.md

 You have dos line encodings in some file.
 Search for the offending string (e.g. `ag python` in the case above) to look for the file and then run `dos2unix <file>`.

+## You have not clue what goes on

+To enable DEBUG logging, create a file, e.g. `rosconsole.config`, with the content

+    log4j.logger.ros=INFO

+and export that file's name to

+    export ROSCONSOLE_CONFIG_FILE="/path/to/my/config/rosconsole.config"

+before running the ros node.